tocchan/guildhall/mp2/assignments/a02-collision/notes.momentum.md

 So now that we can detect when something collides and correct out, the next step is to determine how the energy of the system resolves

 ## Helpful Link(s)
-- [Elastic Collision - Wikipedia](https://en.wikipedia.org/wiki/Elastic_collision):  Short and two the point on the equations we're using.
 - [Elastic Collisions - Khan Academy](https://www.khanacademy.org/science/physics/linear-momentum/elastic-and-inelastic-collisions/a/what-are-elastic-and-inelastic-collisions):  Good explanation of the math involved (including Restitution).
+- [Elastic Collision - Wikipedia](https://en.wikipedia.org/wiki/Elastic_collision):  Simple version (no restitution)
+- [Inelastic Collisions - Wikipedia](https://en.wikipedia.org/wiki/Inelastic_collision):  Equations we should use;

 ## Restitution (think: Bounciness)
 The **Coeffecient of Restitution** is defined as the ratio between the final velocity and the initial velocity after a collision;